rocky/python-uncompyle6/README.rst

 Python 2 deparsing decompiles each and all the Python 2.7.10 and 2.7.11 installed packages I have on my system, more than 90% verify ok.
 Some of these failures may be bugs in the verification process.
 So as such, it is probably a little better than uncompyle2.
-Other Python 2 versions do worse.
+Python 2.6 is catching up the versions of uncompyle2 that support 2.6 but is currently worse.
+Even less good is Python 2.5 bytecodes.

-All of the Python 3.2-3.5.4 Python standard lib packages that I have installed on my system deparse.
+All of the Python 3.2-3.5 Python standard lib packages that I have installed on my system deparse.
 Each Python version has about 200 bytecode files.
 I'm not sure how well these verify though.